 We live in an age where authentic leadership, founded in authentic communication, is seemingly a valuable commodity prized by all internal communicators and workforces alike.

-During the pandemic many of us have shared stories about how the shift to largely digital communication between leaders and remote working employees has democratised internal communication.
+During the pandemic many of us shared stories about how the shift to largely digital communication between leaders and remote working employees democratised internal communication.
 Forcing leaders to drop their facades and reveal their true selves, in a situation where the theatre and stage management of pre pandemic leadership communication was simply inappropriate.

 But what if the authentic personalities of leaders are a complete turn off for employees, or downright distasteful.
 Should we help them to curate a more acceptable online or virtual persona, which may be inauthentic or downright fake?
 A plastic personality.